Symmetric periodic Reeb orbits on the sphere: Symplectic homology/cohomology of orbifolds

 Let $(M,\xi)$ be a closed \emph{smooth} contact manifold endowed with an exact \emph{orbifold} symplectic filling $W$.
-Gironella and Zhou introduced in \cite{GZ} a symplectic cohomology of $W$ that will be fundamental in this work.
+Gironella and Zhou introduced in \cite{GZ} a symplectic \emph{co}homology of $W$ that will be fundamental in this work.
 Before we discuss this, we have to recall the definition of the Chen-Ruan cohomology.